novillo-cs/apcsa_old_2024_2025/content/tools.md

 Find our class signup link [here](https://piazza.com/stuyvesant_high_school/fall2023/mks21x)

+Piazza access code provided in class.
+If you missed it, ask the teacher.

 # Google Classroom
 It will be used for exit tickets only.
 All other assignments will be submitted on GitHub.